dentolos19/dentolos19/README.md

 ## Hello World! 👋

 Hello!
-My name is Dennise Catolos and I am a high school student based in Singapore.
+My name is Dennise!
+I am a high school student based in Singapore

 ## Programs That I Use ❤

+Most of the programs that I've used came from the GitHub Education Pack!

 * Visual Studio 2019
   * ReSharper Ultimate
   * Roslynator
-* JetBrains Rider
+* JetBrains
+  * IntelliJ Ultimate
   * PyCharm Professional
+  * Rider
-* GitKraken
+* GitKraken (Pro)
-* Unity Pro
+* Unity (Pro)
+* Bootstrap Studio